NVIDIA/modulus/docs/tutorials/profiling.rst

     Upon entering the context, if the profiler interface isn't initialized it will trigger automatically.

-Once the profiled run has completed, modulus will automatically deposit the outputs into a folder `modulus_profiling_ouputs`.
+Once the profiled run has completed, physicsnemo will automatically deposit the outputs into a folder `physicsnemo_profiling_ouputs`.

 .. note::
     You can change the location of the output.
 Call `Profiler().output_dir(your_path)`